AryamanG1/UCS645---Parallel-and-Distributed-Computing/Lab1/Question_2/README.md

 ## 1. Problem Summary
 - Implemented matrix multiplication using OpenMP.
-- Part A (Q2): 1D parallelization using the outer i-loop.
+- Part A (Q2): 1D parallelization using the outer i loop.
 - Part B (Q2b): 2D parallelization using collapse(2) on i and j loops.
 - Compared performance across thread counts 1, 2, 4, 7, and 14.